 The similarity of two concepts in two ontologies is directly calculated as the cosine measure between the two representative feature vectors.
 Let two feature vectors for concept a and b respectively, both of length n, be given.
-The cosine similarity between concept a and concept b is defined as:
+The cosine similarity between concept a and concept b is defined as

-For concept a in ontology A, to find the most related concept b in ontology B, the top k ranked concepts in ontology B are selected according to the initial similarity measure calculated above.
+For concept a in ontology A, to find the most related concept b in ontology B, the top k ranked concept nodes in ontology B are selected according to the initial similarity measure calculated above.
+Those pairs that are not selected, either because of its similarity value is lower than the threshold value or because it is not in the top k ranked, their similarity values will be deduced to zero.